loda-lang/loda-programs/programs/README.md

 * [A239568](oeis/A239568.asm): Number of ways to place 2 points on a triangular grid of side n so that they are not adjacent.
 * [A239767](oeis/A239767.asm): Degrees of polynomial on the fermionic side of the finite generalization of identity 46 from Slater's List.
 * [A240001](oeis/A240001.asm): Number of 2 X n 0..3 arrays with no element equal to one plus the sum of elements to its left or two plus the sum of the elements above it or one plus the sum of the elements diagonally to its northwest, modulo 4.
+* [A240438](oeis/A240438.asm): Greatest minimal difference between numbers of adjacent cells in a regular hexagonal honeycomb of order n with cells numbered from 1 through the total number of cells, the order n corresponding to the number of cells on one side of the honeycomb.
 * [A241151](oeis/A241151.asm): Number of distinct degrees in the partition graph G(n) defined at A241150.
 * [A241200](oeis/A241200.asm): For the n in A241199, the index of the first of 4 terms in binomial(n,k) that satisfy a quadratic relation.
+* [A241204](oeis/A241204.asm): Expansion of (1 + 2*x)^2/(1 - 2*x)^2.
 * [A241526](oeis/A241526.asm): Number of different positions in which a square with side length k, 1 <= k <= n - floor(n/3), can be placed within a bi-symmetric triangle of 1 X 1 squares of height n.
 * [A241748](oeis/A241748.asm): a(n) = n^2 + 12.
 * [A241749](oeis/A241749.asm): a(n) = n^2 + 13.